Chapter 31: Bittersweet Memories

-Richard returned home lost in thought, sifting through memories of his former partner and past in law enforcement.
+Richard returned home lost in thought, busy sifting through memories of his former partner and past in law enforcement.
 The passage of time had taken some of the edge off, allowing him to remember with less pain.
 He wanted very much to believe that their friendship was real.
 That was what worried him.

 Whenever Richard wanted something badly, desire tended to cloud his judgement.
 That had been true of his marriage and the consequences for that tunnel vision had almost been fatal for him.
 All memories of his time on the force were tainted by his wife’s betrayal and the discovery of just how many people, whom he had counted as friends, reveled in his pain.
 That realization had made him vow never to trust anyone again.
-People always failed to measure up to his estimation of them.
+People always failed to measure up to his high estimation of them.

-He continued to turn things over in his mind as he stepped back into Reverend Mother’s house.
+He continued to turn things over in his mind, as he stepped back into Reverend Mother’s house.
 Richard heard voices and followed the sound.
 The sight of his sisters together in the living room surprised him.
 The fact that they appeared to be getting along was even more surprising.

 He quickly realized that Harriet was comforting Rachel.
 Richard saw her agonized expression and momentarily forgot his problems.
 Their response to his concerned inquiry was to wordlessly hand over the divorce papers served by a stranger.
 Richard’s heart sank.
 He loved his little niece.
 What if her husband David won sole custody?
 That would be something that Richard couldn’t fix.

 He could see that his sister was very distraught.
-Rachel had always ben a drama queen, but this was different.
+Rachel had always been a drama queen, but this was different.
 Instead of her usual over the top dramatic declarations, Rachel was quiet and withdrawn.
 He waited for her to go into rant about the reasons why David deserved to be punished and the many ways which she would get even with him.

 Instead, she stared listlessly down at her hands allowing her tears to puddle in them.
 Rachel never accepted responsibility for anything.
 That made her self recriminations alarming to Richard and Harriet.
 With her deflated ego, Rachel seemed small and fragile.
 She ran herself down in a flat, emotionless voice.

 “I don’t blame him for wanting to be rid of me.
 I’m a horrible wife and an even worse mother.
 I…am so selfish and…and mean.
 I hurt people on purpose to make myself feel better when I’m feeling insecure.
 Look at the way I treat you all.
 I’m sorry for all the horrible things I’ve done to you both over the years.
-I wouldn’t blame you two if you wanted me out of your lives too.
+I wouldn’t blame you two, if you wanted me out of your lives too.
 I should just go away.
 Everyone would be better off without me.”

 Richard and Harriet exchanged troubled looks.
-Their sister tended to be reckless when things didn’t go her way.
+Their sister tended to be reckless, when things didn’t go her way.
 Leaving her alone could be dangerous.
 Richard had an idea.